 \subsection{The tree}

-We already computed in Section \ref{sec_resolvent_tree}, that the resonances of the tree correspond to $\pm \frac{1}{\sqrt{q}}$.
-Furthermore, the explicit formula for the resolvent in \eqref{eq:cq4enzzhjz} tells us that the generalized resonant states for $\frac{1}{\sqrt{q}}$ is constant functions, and for $-\frac{1}{\sqrt{q}}$ it is the functions of the form $(-1)^{d(o, v)} c$ for some $c$ and choice of origin $o$.
+We already computed in Section \ref{sec_resolvent_tree} that the resonances of the tree correspond to $\pm \frac{1}{\sqrt{q}}$.
+Furthermore, the explicit formula for the resolvent in \eqref{eq:cq4enzzhjz} tells us that the generalized resonant states for $\frac{1}{\sqrt{q}}$ are constant functions, and for $-\frac{1}{\sqrt{q}}$ they are the functions of the form $(-1)^{d(o, v)} c$ for some $c$ and choice of origin $o$.
 We now quickly recompute this using the results of the previous section.
 We can think of the tree as a compact core consisting of a single vertex $o$ together with $(q+1)$ attached funnels.
 Therefore

 This clearly has zeros at $\mu = \pm \frac{1}{\sqrt{q}}$.
 When $\mu = \frac{1}{\sqrt{q}}$, assuming the value at $o$ is 1, then the value on each funnel is $(\frac{1}{\sqrt{q} \frac{1}{\sqrt{q}}})^k = 1$, and we can do the same analysis for $\mu = -\frac{1}{\sqrt{q}}$ and rederive the corresponding resonant state.